 Digital Visual Studies

-Dealing with questions that arise from the development in the digital humanities plays an important role in the research focus of the department.
-Computer-aided processes increasingly determine the collection, the management, and the communication of research-related data – from sustained digitization of art historical sources and their automatized evaluation to formats of digital publishing.
+Digital Visual Studies addresses questions that have arisen from developments in the digital humanities.
+Computer-aided processes increasingly determine the collection, management, and communication of research-related data – from sustained digitization of art historical sources and their automatized evaluation to formats of digital publishing.
 Considering the mediality of sources and tools, hitherto conventional conceptions of working in the humanities are changing.
-Apart from a reflection on these radical changes and their epistemological implications on the level of science history and theory, the department encourages the acquisition and mediation of digital competences by introducing an extensive reorganization of the academic IT area at the institute.
-From 2020 to 2026, the department directs the research project Digital Visual Studies at the University of Zurich.
+Apart from a reflection on these radical changes and their epistemological implications on the level of science history and theory, the Department encourages the acquisition and mediation of digital competences by introducing an extensive reorganization of the academic IT area at the Institute.

 Events